kirbyjudd/Project-3-Data-Visualizations/README.md

 ## Limitations to the Data Set

+* **_Limited Pollutant Variables:_** The dataset focus on specific pollutants such as particulate matter(PM2.5 and PM10) and ozone(O3), while excluding other pollutants.
+Analysing a limited set of pollutants may not provide a comprehensive understanding of the overall air quality or the interactions between different pollutants, which could impact public health or environmental implications;

+* **_Seasonal Variations:_** The dataset covers data for only few months, which may not capture long-term variations of the pollutants values;

+* **_Monitoring Stations Distribution:_** The dataset has uneven distribution of monitoring stations across the study area.
+Some regions have more monitoring stations, and other are underrepresented.

 ##  Data Source

 OpenAQ.
 (2023).
 Air Quality Data for USA Cities.
 Retrieved June 6, 2023 from https://docs.openaq.org/reference/latest_get_v2_latest_get